-This book was supplied to me by Ballantine Books through NetGalley in exchange for a review.
+This Book was supplied to me by Harvest House Publishers for a review in return.

 Amanda Dienner hasn’t seen her Old Order family in five years when she receives word that her mother has passed away and left her Lancaster County’s most popular Amish bed-and-breakfast.
 Now an Englisher, Mandy is shocked: Her twin sister should have been the obvious choice!
 What’s more, the inheritance comes with a catch: The farmhouse inn will only truly be hers if she is able to successfully run it for twelve consecutive months.

 Mandy accepts the challenge even though it means returning to Gordonville and the painful memories she left behind at eighteen.
 Still, she’s determined to prove she is more than capable of running the bed-and-breakfast, no matter that its loyal clientele are expecting an Amish hostess!

 The inn isn’t Mandy’s sole test, however.
 Rubbing shoulders with her married twin sister reopens wounds that Mandy isn’t ready to forgive.
 And an Englisher guest with a difficult past of her own just complicates matters.

 Can Mandy fulfill the terms of her inheritance?
 Or will this year in Amish country prove a dreadful mistake?

 This book is one of the best books I have read by Beverly Lewis.
 I love reading about the Amish and this book was so good that I would suggest people who love Amish as much as I do should read it.